BioContainers/workshops/README.md

   - Integration with other Initiatives.
   - Plans for 2018.

-- Conclusions and Wrap-up of the Hackathon.
+- (12:00 AM) Conclusions and Wrap-up of the Hackathon.

 ## Bibliography